mvayngrib/cb-proxy/README.md

 # Motivation

-Fetching a raw block from blockr requires (1 + block.transactions.length) calls, which had me hitting the rate limit almost immediately.
+Fetching a raw block from blockr requires upwards of (1 + block.transactions.length) calls, which had me hitting the rate limit almost immediately.
 This module does basic throttling and stores cacheable results in a local database, to avoid hitting blockr.io more than necessary.

 # Support